danielbyler/model-describer/README.rst

 Supported Machine Learning Libraries
 ====================================

-We currently support all sklearn classifiers.
-We will look to add support for things like H20 in the future.
+We currently support all sklearn regression methods and all sklearn binary classification methods.
+We do not support multi-class classification at this time.
+We will look to add support for other machine learning libraries the future.
 In all implementations, we are committed to keeping our 'one line of code' promise.

 We currently only support traditional tabular data.
-We are hoping to include text, audio, video, and images but they are not part of the current implementation.
+We are hoping to include text, audio, video, and images in the future but they are not part of the current implementation.

-Other Machine Learning Interpretability Projects
+Other Python Machine Learning Interpretability Projects
 ------------------------------------------------

-For those looking for intepretation of individual points, please see the `Lime <https://github.com/marcotcr/lime>`_ project and its good work.
+For those looking for intepretation of individual points, please see the `Lime <https://github.com/marcotcr/lime>`_ project and its good work. `PyCEbox <https://github.com/AustinRochford/PyCEbox>`_ also has a different take on `classic partial dependence plots <http://scikit-learn.org/stable/auto_examples/ensemble/plot_partial_dependence.html>`_.

 Authors: